Psiroy/GPT-LEAN/README.md

 A GPT-2 model trained to generate formal mathematical proofs in LEAN.

 ## How to train the model
-This is a good example to show how to train a GPT-2 model because its rather small dataset.
+This is a good tutorial to show how to train a GPT-2 model because its rather small dataset.

 ### Step 1 Prepare the environment
 1. Make sure you have already installed Python.
 If not, please download and install it from https://www.python.org/downloads/ .